 Clinics give law students the opportunity to develop legal skills and learn professional values in actual practice settings.
 At KU Law, students can choose from 12 different clinics and externships that offer a wide range of learning environments.
 That vast menu of options means that all students who wish to enroll in a clinic or externship can do so at least once during law school.
-In fact, National Jurist magazine ranked KU Law among the top 20 in the nation for providing hands-on learning opportunities for our students.
+In fact, National Jurist magazine routinely ranks KU Law among the top 30 percent of law schools in the nation for providing hands-on learning opportunities for our students.

 The clinical courses at KU come in two varieties.
 Our "in-house" programs involve students in client representation from offices at the law school, with full-time faculty and staff attorneys employed by the law school acting as supervisors.
 Our externship programs allow students to work under the supervision of attorneys, judges or legislators in the community.
 Each externship program also includes a classroom component taught by a KU Law faculty member.